$1,839,403Average Value$382Average Price per Sq Ft45Homes For Sale

 Great Falls is served by Fairfax County's highly-rated schools

-Great Falls is under the jurisdiction of Fairfax County Public Schools, so kids in the community can attend Great Falls Elementary School, which receives an A-rating on Niche and offers literature enrichment and poetry writing for third through sixth graders.
+Great Falls is under the jurisdiction of Fairfax County Public Schools, so kids in the neighborhood can attend Great Falls Elementary School, which receives an A-rating on Niche and offers literature enrichment and poetry writing for third through sixth graders.
 Students can continue their education further south at Herndon Middle and Herndon High School, both holding B-ratings on Niche.

 Great Falls Elementary School offers a quality education to children living in Great Falls.